 USPS flat rate shipping is a popular option for eCommerce merchants as it simplifies shipping costs and offers free packaging.
 This allows merchants to offer free shipping or reduced costs back to their customers.
 This is particularly beneficial for stores that ship small but heavy items.
 However, they will need to fall under the weight maximum.

-While the free supplies and pricing relative to weight may make flat rate shipping seem alluring, it may not be the best solution for the following reasons:
+While the free supplies and pricing relative to weight may make flat rate shipping seem alluring, it may not be the best solution for the following reason:

 Some customers like to see a complete breakdown of shipping costs, and it's hard to show them with a flat rate.
 It also doesn't provide adequate information on duties and taxes, making it difficult for overseas customers to determine if additional fees could be added.

 It may cause you to overspend on shipping if you're not careful